-Name of statute Nature of dues Amount (in INR million) Period to which the amount Forum where dispute is , relates pending Income Tax Act Income Tax 36.51 F Y 2016-17 CIT (A) Income Tax Act Income Tax 63.10 F Y 2017-18 CIT (A) Income Tax Act Income Tax 26.00 F Y 2019-20 CIT (A) Income Tax Act Income Tax 0.17 F Y 2019-20 Service Tax Service Tax 2.17 2012-2015 Appellate Authority Goods and Service Tax GST 0.19 F Y 2017-18 Commissioner State
+Name of statute Nature of dues Amount (in INR Period to which the Forum where dispute million) amount relates is pending Income Tax Act Income Tax 36.51 F Y 2016-17 CIT (A) Income Tax Act Income Tax 63.10 F Y 2017-18 CIT (A) Income Tax Act Income Tax 26.00 F Y 2019-20 CIT (A) Income Tax Act Income Tax 0.17 F Y 2019-20 AO Service Tax Service Tax 2.17 2012-2015 Appellate Authority Goods and Service Tax GST 0.76 F Y 2017-18 Assistant Commissiner -SGST Goods and Service Tax GST 14.83 FY 2018-2019 Assistant Commissiner -CGST Goods and Service Tax GST 1.15 F Y 2020-21 Excise and Taxation Officer

-- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans or borrowings or in the payment of interest thereon to banks during the year. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a willful defaulter by any bank or financial institution or government or government authority. - c) In our opinion and according to the information and explanations given to us by the management, term loans have been utilized for the purpose for which they were obtained by the Company. - d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on a short-term basis have been used for long-term purposes by the Company. - e) According to the information and explanations given to us and on an overall examination of the financial statements of Company, we report that the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates and joint ventures as defined under Companies Act, 2013. - f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries, associates and join ventures as defined under Companies Act, 2013. - a) The Company did not raise any money by way of an initial public offer or further public offer (including debt instruments) during the year.
+(viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.

+- a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans or borrowings or in the payment of interest thereon to banks during the year. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a willful defaulter by any bank or financial institution or government or government authority. - c) In our opinion and according to the information and explanations given to us by the management, term loans have been utilized for the purpose for which they were obtained by the Company. - d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on a short-term basis have been used for long-term purposes by the Company. - e) According to the information and explanations given to us and on an overall examination of the financial statements of Company, we report that the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates and joint ventures as defined under Companies Act.
+2013. - f) According to the information and explanations given to us and procedures performed by us, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries, associates and join ventures as defined under Companies Act, 2013.

+- a) The Company did not raise any money by way of an initial public offer or further public offer (including debt instruments) during the year.
 Thus, clause 3(x)(a) of the Order is not applicable to the Company. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, has not made any preferential allotment or private placement of shares or convertible debentures (fully or partially or optionally convertible) during the year.
-Thus, clause 3 (x)(b) of the Order is not applicable to the Company. - a) Based on examination of the books and records of the Company and according to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the course of the audit. - b) According to the information and explanations given to us, no report under sub-section (12) of Section 143 of the Companies Act, 2013 has been filed by the auditors in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government.
+Thus, clause 3(x)(b) of the Order is not applicable to the Company.